-Ramaswamy proposes mass federal layoffs as GOP hopefuls look to slash government
+GOP presidential hopeful Vivek Ramaswamy proposes mass federal layoffs

 Candidates trying to beat former President Donald Trump have responded to growing anger among GOP primary voters about the indictments against Trump as well as federal investigations and policies seen as unfairly targeting conservatives.

 Ramaswamy’s proposals are among the broadest in the field.
-Speaking at the America First Policy Institute in Washington, he said he would try to reduce the federal employee head count by half in his first year in office and by 75% during his first term if he makes it to the White House.
+Speaking at the America First Policy Institute in Washington, he said he would try to reduce the federal employee headcount by half in his first year in office and by 75% during his first term if he makes it to the White House.

 He wants to shut down five federal agencies, including the FBI and the Department of Education.
 He said he would also eliminate the Nuclear Regulatory Commission, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Food and Nutrition Service.